 I had memorized the steps from hitting the power button to putting in the correct floppy disk [yes, they still existed!].

-A few minutes after sitting in front of the computer, I hit the enter button, and there it was…my game had loaded, and away I went into this imaginary world where I was a hero in my own story.
+A few minutes after sitting in front of the computer, I hit the enter button, and there it was.
+My game had loaded, and I transitioned into this imaginary world where I was a hero in my own story.

 That was the beginning of what is now nearly 15 years of tech career and a never-ending desire to keep learning and growing.

-I was inspired to share my story as I got asked by a lot of parents what their seven-year-old, or even as young as four years old can do to learn coding or digital skills.
+I’ve ben asked by many parents what their seven-year-old, or even as young as four years old, can do to learn coding or digital skills.

 A common fear for a parent and educator is technology addictiveness or the lack of direction for children using technology.
 Here are four different reasons I feel my experience was more productive.

 1: Micro goals